rayset/neural-style-gui/README.md

 * View session output image history and load recently used settings
 * vRAM usage gauge (NVIDIA only)
 * Log of Neural Style command output

+#Install
+dowload from the [realise tab](https://github.com/cameronleger/neural-style-gui/releases) the zip of the latest version and unzip it.
+Alternatively you can build from source and check the **target/jfx/app** folder.

 # Starting
-Unzip the release to a folder of your choice (or build from source and check the **target/jfx/app** folder).
 Run the neural-style-gui.sh file or run **java -jar neural-style-gui-*-jfx.jar** with any additional options you desire.

 # Minimum Required Steps
 1. Set the Neural Style path